Myanmar military may be committing new war crimes, UN says | DW | 29.04.2020

 Armed forces, known as the Tatmadaw, have increasingly staged attacks against civilians in recent weeks with air and artillery strikes that "may amount to war crimes and crimes against humanity," Yanghee Lee said in her final statement after six years as special rapporteur.

-"While the world is occupied with the COVID-19 pandemic, the Myanmar military continues to escalate its assault in Rankine State, targeting the civilian population," the South Korean envoy added.
+"While the world is occupied with the COVID-19 pandemic, the Myanmar military continues to escalate its assault in Rakhine state, targeting the civilian population," the South Korean envoy added.

 Lee said Myanmar's military is once again killing scores of civilians, burning homes and torturing detainees.